Senior School SSDA

 Newington College is committed to being a good neighbour to its school community, the Stanmore community, and the broader Inner West region.

-The proposed Masterplan intends to contribute to the provision of excellent school infrastructure in New South Wales, delivering much-needed additional secondary education teaching and extra-curricular amenity in the Inner West.
+The proposed Masterplan intends to contribute to the provision of excellent school infrastructure in New South Wales, delivering much-needed additional secondary education teaching and amenities in the Inner West.
+The Masterplan supports the capacity for students at the Senior School increasing over the next several years.

-To support Newington College to understand how the proposal may impact the community, we are proactively and transparently consulting school communities and neighbours to understand potential issues of concern, community benefits that can be achieved, and impacts that must be managed.
+To support Newington College to understand how the proposal may impact the community, we have proactively and transparently consulted school communities and neighbours to understand potential issues of concern, community benefits that can be achieved, and impacts that must be managed.

-In addition, the College is working with a range of technical experts to undertake a series of assessments to identify how potential impacts associated with the construction and operation of the proposal can be appropriately mitigated.
+In addition, the College has worked with a range of technical experts to undertake a series of assessments to identify how potential impacts associated with the construction and operation of the proposal can be appropriately mitigated.

-These assessments and reports will be submitted as part of the SSDA and publicly exhibited by the NSW Department of Planning, Housing and Infrastructure.
+These assessments and reports have been submitted as part of the SSDA and publicly exhibited by the NSW Department of Planning, Housing and Infrastructure.

 Throughout March and April 2025, Newington College engaged with the local community about the Masterplan to seek feedback and respond to questions.